 - You need to complete at least one course that is relevant to the internship and earn a “C” or better in combination of this course and Econ 110.

 A major benefit of internships is college credit being awarded for work experience.
 Lake Forest College promotes educational diversity through its liberal arts program and is therefore flexible on how experiences can be used combined with credit.
 Consequently, multiple internships for credit are permissible under certain conditions.
 The following rules for credit apply:

-- For each credit, approximately 150 semester hours of work experience is required, plus course assignments.
+- For each full credit, approximately 150 semester hours of work experience is required, plus course assignments.